gradio-app/gradio/.github/PULL_REQUEST_TEMPLATE.md

 For example, "* Added a cool new feature :pr:123".

 If you would like to elaborate on your change further, feel free to include a longer explanation in the other sections.
-If you would like an image/gif/video showcasing your feature, it may be best to edit the CHANGELOG file directly on the Github web UI since that lets you upload files directly via drag-and-drop.
+If you would like an image/gif/video showcasing your feature, it may be best to edit the CHANGELOG file using the GitHub web UI since that lets you upload files directly via drag-and-drop.